What Injector Cleaning & Testing Can Fix (Preventative)

 -

-Corrective cleaning: sometimes buys time, but often the injector is already worn.
+Corrective cleaning: Sometimes it can resolve issues and buy time, but often the injector is already worn.